Azure/mirror-lake-kusto/documentation/authentication.md

 On top of that, there are two applications accessing those resources:  Mirror Lake Kusto itself and Azure Data Explorer.

 This is because Mirror Lake Kusto runs as a stand alone CLI.
-Certain part of the mirroring processed are done by the CLI while others (e.g. ingestion) is delegated to Azure Data Explorer.
+Certain part of the mirroring processed are done by the CLI (e.g. reading Delta Lake transaction log) while others (e.g. ingestion) is delegated to Azure Data Explorer.

 ##  Authentication Mechanisms